AmirO8/Cryptocurrencies/README.md

 # Cryptocurrencies

-Using unsupervised learning to analyze bitcoin.
+Using unsupervised machine learning to analyze bitcoin.